Which is more versatile a blow torch or heat gun

 A heat gun is an electrical tool that produces a stream of hot air.
 Unlike blow torches, heat guns do not have an open flame and are considered safe for use in various environments.

-See also Can you remove varnish with a heat gun
+See also Is a heat gun dangerous

 The heat produced by a heat gun is less intense compared to a blow torch, but it can still achieve temperatures up to 1,000 degrees Fahrenheit (550 degrees Celsius).
 This makes it suitable for tasks like paint stripping, shrink-wrapping, plastic welding, and loosening stuck components.